MeTavi/TAT_doc/docs/setup_userguide.md

 ## Prerequisites

-1. **Raw Data Files**: Raw data files are not stored within the repository.
-Ensure you have the access to the raw data files required for processing.
+1. **Raw Data Files**: Raw data files are not stored in the repository.
+Ensure you have access to the raw data files needed for processing.
-2. **Folder Structure**: A template of empty folders in the required structure is created when cloning the repository, however, the user should set it up (rename the folders based on the period being analysed).
-A more description can be found in the proceeding section titled "Folder Structure".
+2. **Folder Structure**: A template of empty folders in the required structure is created when cloning the repository; however, the user should set it up by renaming the folders based on the period being analysed.
+More details can be found in the following section titled 'Folder Structure.'.
 3. **Git account**: Access to TMR-TAU Git account.